nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```
 ### Deleting all tasks of a certain priority: `delete`
-Delete tasks of the same priority
+Delete tasks of the same priority.

 Format: `delete tasks p/<priority>`